lmlepin9/AmBe_source_watcher/README.md

 - (if tunnel) local forward port

 Note that this code will automatically generate a URL to access to your camera.
-To close the program, simply close the camera window, or press ctrl+C on the terminal.
+To close the program, simply close the camera window, press q in the camera window, or do ctrl+C in the terminal executing the code.